 The 24 Project GO institutions are currently offering fully-funded programs in 14 critical languages at home or abroad.
 Project GO languages now include Indonesian, Japanese, and Portuguese.
 The application deadlines for 2018 summer programs are: January 25, 2018 (overseas program) and February 20, 2018 (domestic program).
 Please browse the Project GO website (www.rotcprojectgo.org) for details on programs and eligibility requirements.
 If you have any questions, please view the FAQs or Contact Us page.

 Higher Education Institution Funding Opportunity

-We are pleased to announce the release of application guidelines for the Project GO program.
-Through this solicitation, Project GO is seeking proposals from U.S. institutions of higher education with at least one on-campus ROTC unit to provide quality language instruction to ROTC students.
-The project and application guidelines for this solicitation can be found here.
+We are pleased to announce the release of application guidelines for the Project GO Chinese overseas program.
+Through this solicitation, Project GO is seeking proposals from US institutions of higher education with at least one on-campus ROTC unit to provide quality Chinese overseas language instruction in Taiwan to ROTC students.
+The project and application guidelines for this solicitation can be found here as well as the budget template.
 Additional information and application guidelines are also available on the Project GO website.
-Proposals are due on Wednesday, May 2, 2018 at 4:30pm EST.
+Proposals are due on Friday, April 5, 2019 at 4:30pm (Eastern Time).

 Project Global Officer Student

 Through Project Global Officer I studied Russian in Russia.
 Participating in Project GO has been one of the most eye opening and exhilarating experiences in my life.
 It allowed me the opportunity to travel internationally and interact with people of a different culture.
 This experience has enhanced my language learning skills and will serve useful in further learning the language and learning other languages in my future career in the Air Force.